zethriller/MRB-Updates/README.md

 * Enabling a Reactive Interface will no longer debuff the player's resistances

 ### IO Sets
+* ATO > Might of the Tanker resistance proc no longer affected by Musculature Alpha
+* ATO > Superior Might of the Tanker resistance proc no longer affected by Musculature Alpha
+* Aegis: Psionic/Status Resistance effect text updated to reflect actual psionic resistance bonus
 * Sudden Acceleration: Knockback to Knockdown
   * This set will now only affect the power it is slotted in, as in-game.